 Jeffrey Han's practice covers a wide range of intellectual property matters, with a focus on patent litigation.
 His experience extends to all phases of intellectual property litigation, from pre-suit investigation and initial discovery, through trial and appeal.
 Jeff has represented clients before numerous federal district courts, the U.S. Court of Appeals for the Federal Circuit, the U.S. International Trade Commission, and the U.S. Patent and Trademark Office.
 He also has experience in AAA arbitration proceedings.
+In addition, Jeff has co-authored an amicus brief on behalf of the American Intellectual Property Law Association before the U.S. Supreme Court.

 After law school, Jeff served as judicial clerk to The Honorable Timothy B. Dyk of the U.S. Court of Appeals for the Federal Circuit.
 During law school, he served as judicial extern to The Honorable James B. Zagel of the U.S. District Court for the Northern District of Illinois.